-It aims to reduce poverty and promote social inclusion and equality.
-It will do this by engaging with local communities.
-It works with the most disadvantaged and hardest to reach in communities.
+SICAP aims to reduce poverty and promote social inclusion and equality.
+It does this through SICAP Programme Implementers that work with the most disadvantaged and the hardest to reach in communities.

 SICAP Target Groups

 - disadvantaged women,

 - new communities (including refugees and asylum seekers),